cmoulliard/fuse-days-2014/instructions.md

 hyla generate -c hands-on-lab/pdf.yaml open hands-on-lab/pdf/result.pdf

-* ISSUE WITH PDF SIZE - Using wkhtml2pdf 0.12.0
+* There is an issue using hyla when we generate the PDF document as the document size is not correct.
+This problem can be resolved by using directly the tool wkhtml2pdf 0.12.0

     `
     cd /Users/chmoulli/Downloads/wkhtmltox-0.12.1-b8ea0f4/bin